-In honor of the Year of the Woman in Maryland and the 100th anniversary of women’s right to vote, the Liriodendron Foundation is hosting an exhibit during July and August that celebrates women who contributed their design talent to Maryland’s built environment at a time when few women were in the profession.
+In honor of the Year of the Woman in Maryland and the 100th anniversary of women’s right to vote, the Liriodendron Foundation hosted an exhibit from July through September, 2020 that celebrates women who contributed their design talent to Maryland’s built environment at a time when few women were in the profession.
 Many of the women practiced through the lean years of the Depression and World War II, designing buildings in Maryland and across the country, serving as a story of perseverance and determination.

 The travelling exhibit was sponsored by the Baltimore Architecture Foundation (BAF) and developed by members of the Women in Architecture (now EQUITY) Committee of AIA Baltimore, with research assistance from architecture students at Morgan State University.

-A special online presentation will be given at 7:00 pm on Wednesday, August 12 by the curator of the exhibit, Jillian Storms, AIA.
+A special online presentation was given on August 12, 2020 by the curator of the exhibit, Jillian Storms, AIA.
 Ms Storms received BAF’s Roger Redden Award and Preservation Maryland’s George T. Harrison Volunteer Award in recognition of her extensive work in organizing the research effort and curating the traveling exhibit.
 She has a Master of Architecture from the University of Oregon and a Bachelor of Urban Studies and Planning from Goucher College.
-To register for the event and receive a Zoom link, please click here to RSVP.

 The Liriodendron mansion’s 2nd floor houses exhibit space featuring artwork, educational exhibits, and archival collections.